Exotic Pets for sale: what you must know about buying online

-- Health – to be protected from pain, suffering, injury and disease
+- To be healthy and protected from pain, injury or disease

 - Research before you buy.
 Be sure you fully understand and appreciate the needs of the species you are interested in, and will be able to afford to meet them for the lifetime of the animal.
 This includes costs such as electricity to constantly run equipment such as lights and heaters.